erroronline1/caro/readme.md

 If a record is marked as a complaint by accident it can be assigned another type by defined roles.
 Retyping will be recorded as well.
 Records can be assigned a new identifier, e.g. on typing errors or accidentally duplicate creation.
 In the latter case if the new identifier is already in use all records will be merged with the existing one.
 This action as well as assigning a new identifier will be recorded as well.

-If records contain data from restricted forms, summaries will only contain these data if the requesting user has the permission to handle the form as well.
-It is up to you if it is reasonable to handle form bundles this way:
+If records contain data from restricted documents, summaries will only contain these data if the requesting user has the permission to handle the document as well.
+It is up to you if it is reasonable to handle document bundles this way:
-* On one hand this may declutter available forms and information for some units, e.g. hiding administrative content from the workforce,
+* On one hand this may declutter available documents and information for some units, e.g. hiding administrative content from the workforce,
 * on the other hand you have to take more care of role management and who is to export actual complete data in case of requests.

 All alterings on records (reidentification, retyping, case state) are recorded as well.